 Traveling internationally is always expensive so anything you can do to stretch your money a little further is great.
 One area you can save just a bit more is how you use your debit cards when you travel overseas.
 Debit cards provide basic access to your bank account.
 But banks vary very much in how much they charge you for using your debit card internationally.
 Read on to see what major US banks charge for using a Debit Card while traveling internationally.

-Before diving into how much each major bank is charging you when you use your Debit Cards overseas, let me explain to you the three main fees that your bank may charge you.
-These three most common fees are: Debit Cards Foreign Usage Fee, Debit Card Foreign Conversion Fee and Debit Card Foreign Purchase Fee.
+Before diving into how much each major bank is charging you when you use your Debit Card in Europe, let’s talk about the three main fees that your bank may charge you.

-The foreign usage and foreign conversion fees have to do with withdrawing cash from an ATM machine in a foreign country, while the foreign purchase fee has to do with making purchases with your ATM Card in a foreign currency.
+The foreign ATM Machine usage and foreign currency conversion fees have to do with withdrawing cash from an ATM machine in a foreign country, while the foreign purchase fee has to do with making purchases with your ATM Card inside a store in a foreign currency.

 Let’s take a look in detail at these debit card fees.

-A foreign conversion fee is the fee charged by your bank to convert from US Dollars (or whatever your home country currency is) into the local currency in the foreign country your are visiting.
-This is a fee that depends on the amount of cash you are withdrawing.
+Your bank charges you a foreign currency withdrawal fee to convert from US Dollars (or whatever your home country currency is) into the local European currency (Euros or Pounds for example).
+This fee depends on the amount of cash you are withdrawing.
 This fee varies from 0 to 3% of the amount of cash withdrawn.
 Banks like Wells Fargo don’t charge this fee for foreign currency withdrawals.

-A foreign purchase fee is the fee charged by your bank whenever you use your ATM card to make a purchase in a foreign currency.
-This fee varies from 0 to 3%.
+The bank charges you a foreign currency purchase fee whenever you use your Debit Card to make a purchase inside a foreign store.
+Debit Card foreign purchase fee varies from 0 to 3% of the purchase amount.

-I compiled the following table from information I found on major bank’s websites.
-It is helpful to see all the fees together because they do vary wildly from one bank to the other.
+I compiled the following table from information I found on major banks’s websites.
+I find it helpful to see all the international fees together because they do vary wildly from one bank to the other.
 The best thing for you to do is to ask your bank and understand what fees they practice.

 |Capital One 360||None||None||$0||$0||None|